-The Only Way To Feel is to Do.
+The Only Way To Feel

 This is the opening of the third piece of the triptych.
 It is the spring of 1925, the year Oslo took its name back after centuries of Danish colonial rule.
 Solvi, an elderly widow decides to try and shake off her winter malaise by going for a walk in Frogner Park and feeding the birds,